Agadoo: Parodies and derivative versions

 Black Lace themselves recorded an X-rated version of the song entitled "Have a Screw", which was written by Black Lace members Alan Barton and Colin Gibb and released on the B-side of the 12-inch vinyl "Gang Bang".
 The track was re-recorded some years later by Colin Gibb and Dean Michael, which was featured on the Blue Album.

 The Australian satirical TV series CNNNN ran a fake cross-promotion for Agadoo: The Musical.

 The British TV series Auf Wiedersehen Pet features the Black Lace version when the character Oz uses a jukebox and selects a random track; appalled at the song once it plays, he kicks the machine to make it stop and derisively comments "Aga-bloody-doo!?"

 In 1986, the song was parodied in "The Chicken Song" by the satirical television programme Spitting Image.
 The track's composer Philip Pope had previously parodied the song as "Shagadoo" in Radio Active.

 In 1994, the song was featured on the Chilean game show Cachureos with new lyrics in Spanish as "Haga Pipi," which describe remembering to go to the bathroom before going to bed to avoid bed-wetting accidents.

 The song was also used as the basis of a chant by fans of Liverpool for defender Daniel Agger, and Newcastle United fans for Spanish striker Joselu.
 It is similarly used by fans of Tottenham Hotspur for midfielder Christian Eriksen.
+Since 2023, it has been used by Leeds United fans for their captain, Ethan Ampadu.